Anosov representations, strongly convex cocompact groups and weak eigenvalue gaps: Examples and counterexamples

 The previous example shows that the assumption of transversality in Theorem \ref{maintheorem} is necessary.
-Moreover, the maps $\xi_4$ and $\xi_8$ are transverse although $\rho$ is not $P_4$-Anosov, therefore Zariski density is also necessary in Theorem \ref{Zariskidense}.
+Moreover, the maps $\xi_4$ and $\xi_8$ are transverse although $\rho$ is not $P_4$-Anosov, therefore the Zariski density assumption in Theorem \ref{Zariskidense} cannot be dropped.